Dark soliton detection using persistent homology: Discussion

 One big advantage of the TDA approach is that the topological features employed are invariant under image rotations.
 We repeated the 2D image analysis and model training with each image rotated by a random angle before processing, observing identical performance.
 In contrast, image analysis using convolutional neural networks typically requires either alignment as a preprocessing step, or augmenting the training set with rotated images.

-The neural network models of Ref.~\cite{dataset} also had difficulty with reliably identifying the ``Other excitations'' class, achieving an $F_1$ score of 0.81.
+The neural network models of Ref.~\cite{dataset} also had difficulty with reliably identifying the ``Other excitations'' class, achieving a moderate $F_1$ score of 0.81.
 There are two reasons for this low score.
 Firstly, some images in this class are genuinely difficult to classify, even for expert humans.
 Secondly, this class includes images with various soliton numbers occurring too rarely for accurate supervised classification.
-An interesting direction for future research will be to use interpretable features such as $p$-norms to perform unsupervised clustering of the images to distinguish different numbers of dark solitons.
+One direction for future research will be to use interpretable features such as $p$-norms to perform unsupervised clustering of the images to distinguish different numbers of dark solitons.

 It interesting to note that already a few point summaries are sufficient for moderate accuracy classification of the BEC image; our analysis discarded a lot of the information encoded in the persistence diagrams.
 There are a variety of stable distance measures and vectorizations for comparing persistence diagrams without loss of information, including the Wasserstein distance and persistence landscapes~\cite{TDA_review,TDA_ML,TDA_review2}.
 We initially tried to train our linear classifier using these distance measures, but did not obtain good performance.
-The probable reason is that these measures are sensitive to the feature birth and death times, whereas for soliton identification we are mainly interested in the feature lifetimes.
-Moreover, these distance measures typically take longer to compute than point summaries.
+One possible reason is that these measures are sensitive to the feature birth and death times, whereas for soliton identification we are mainly interested in the feature persistence.
+One may be able to improve the performance by feeding the features obtained using persistent homology into a nonlinear model, such as an artificial neural network.